 This is an important book for anyone interested in the art and architecture of the Reformation, with an argument that goes far beyond what a narrowly defined case study might suggest.
 Mochizuki subjects nearly all of the material aspects of the building and its interior to critical interpretation.
 It is well worth plowing through the occasionally dense academic prose to discover fresh interpretation, attention to fascinating objects (or, as the author calls them, “the underdogs of art history”), and tremendous insight into the transformed religious culture of the Netherlands after iconoclasm.

-Gretchen Buggeln holds the Phyllis and Richard Duesenberg Chair of Christianity and the Arts at Valparaiso University.
-She is the author of Temples of Grace: The Material Transfomation of Connecticut’s Churches, 1790-1840 (New England, 2003).
+Gretchen T. Buggeln holds the Phyllis and Richard Duesenberg Chair in Christianity and the Arts at Valparaiso University.
+She is writing a book titled Faith in Place, defining a vernacular approach to the study of religious architecture.

 1 See Joseph Leo Koerner, The Reformation of the Image (London: Reaktion Books, 2004)